 As has long been a tradition in the Call of Duty franchise, when a new annual release comes out, the previous title fades into the background.
 The latest Modern Warfare suffered a similar fate following the release of Black Ops Cold War, though a vocal player base didn’t want to let go so soon.

-The first of these unique locations was the Al-Raab Airbase.
-This regular multiplayer map was inspired by a location in the 2019 campaign.
-Available across typical 6v6 modes, the new addition was quite large in comparison to most Modern Warfare maps.
+The first of these unique locations is the Al-Raab Airbase.
+This regular multiplayer map is inspired by a location in the 2019 campaign.
+Available across typical 6v6 modes, the new addition is quite large in comparison to most Modern Warfare maps.

-Meanwhile, the next new battleground was designed for 2v2 combat only.
-Drainage was the name given to a fresh Gunfight map set outdoors in Urzikstan.
-Both of these maps were accessible in private lobbies only, though they have both since been removed from the game.
+Meanwhile, the next new battleground is designed for 2v2 combat only.
+Drainage is the name given to a fresh Gunfight map set outdoors in Urzikstan.
+Both of these maps were accessible in private lobbies at first, before they were pulled from the game.